cs328-2022/CS328-Notes/CONTRIBUTING.md

 ## Adding Pages to CS328-Notes book
 1. Add the Markdown/IPYNB file in the `CS328-Notes/notebooks` directory.
+2. In case the Markdown/IPYNB file import images/gifs/data-files, make sure to place the files in a new folder in assets directory `CS328-Notes\assets\<same-name-as-of-IPYNB-MD-file>`.
-2. Add the filename to the Table to Content file `CS328-Notes/_toc.yml`.
+3. Add the filename to the Table to Content file `CS328-Notes/_toc.yml`.
-3.
+4. Build the jupyter-book on your local machine using `jupyter-book build CS328-Notes`.
+The html output will be placed in `CS328-Notes/_build/html` and is for your reference only.
+The published html pages are generated automatically on github.

+## Passing Checks on PR and preview
+1. Make sure all the check pass in the Pull Request.
+2. You can preview the temporary build of the pull request on web by clicking on `Details` link of `ci/circleci:build_jupyter_book artifact` check.
+This would how exactly the E-book would be once the pull request is merged.
+3. Resolve the merge conflicts in PR, if any.